projectcontour/contour/design/gateway-apis-implementation.md

 Contour considers a Gateway to describe a single Envoy deployment, deployed and managed by something outside of itself.
 Contour expects to be supplied with the full name (name and namespace) of a single Gateway, which it will watch and update the status of.
 This will be a configuration file parameter.
-When a Gateway is not supplied, Contour will not do Gateway API processing, or in other words, the existing `--experimental-service-apis` flag will be obsoleted and removed).
+When a Gateway is not supplied, Contour will look for a default Gateway named `contour` in the namespace `projectcontour`, the existing `--experimental-service-apis` flag will be obsoleted and removed.
 Inside Contour will merge Listeners within its Gateway.
 (See the detailed design for the exact rules Contour will use for this.)

+Contour is responsible for the Gateway, HTTPRoute, and TLSRoute objects since it requires information in those three objects to fully process and configure Envoy regardless of how Contour/Envoy are deployed within a cluster.
+Contour must take action accordingly to validate the configuration supplied and raise conditions and errors appropriately.

 ### Interrelated watches